JupiterOne/graph-google-cloud/docs/jupiterone.md

 1. Select one Google Cloud project to configure a service account for JupiterOne.
 2. Create the service account without a role.
-Copy the email address of the new service account (e.g. `my-sa@my-j1-project.iam.gserviceaccount.com`)
+Copy the email address of the new service account (e.g. `my-sa@my-j1-project.iam.gserviceaccount.com`).
-3. Generate and copy a new service account key
+3. Generate and copy a new service account key.
 4. Enable all service APIs in the "main" project and each "child" project that you'd like JupiterOne to access.
 Documentation for enabling service APIs is described in an earlier section of this document.

-    - **NOTE**: The "Cloud Asset" and "Identity and Access Management (IAM)" APIs only need to be enabled in the "main" project.
+    **NOTE**: The "Cloud Asset" and "Identity and Access Management (IAM)" APIs only need to be enabled in the "main" project.
 5. Switch to the organization that you'd like to create individual integration instances for each project
 6. [Create a new custom role](https://cloud.google.com/iam/docs/creating-custom-roles)